Ed94/VEFontCache-Odin/docs/guide_architecture.md

 ```

 Eventually the library may provide this since adding that feature is relatively cheap and and a low line-count addition to the interface.
-There should be little to no perfomrance loss from doing so as the iteration size is two large of a surface area to matter (so its just pipeline ergonomics)
+There should be little to no perfomrance loss from doing so as the iteration size is two large of a surface area to matter (so its just pipeline ergonomics).